Margaret6556/ANGELSAFE/README.md

 APP development

-Starts today with John A.
+John A started it on.

-Onboarded Hosni in Oct 5.
+Onboarded Hosni on Oct 5, 2022.